-Entries related to blockhead
+Entries linking to blockhead

 "solid piece," early 14c., blok, blokke, "large solid piece of wood," usually with one or more plane faces, from Old French bloc "log, block" of wood (13c.), which is from a Germanic source such as Middle Dutch bloc "trunk of a tree," Old High German bloh (from PIE *bhlugo-, from *bhelg- "a thick plank, beam;" see balk (n.)).

-Meaning "grooved pulley in a wooden case" (used to transmit power and change the direction of motion by means of a rope) is from c.
+The meaning "grooved pulley in a wooden case" (used to transmit power and change the direction of motion by means of a rope) is from c.
 1400.
 Hence block and tackle (1825; see tackle (n.)).
 The meaning in city block is 1796, from the notion of a "compact mass" of buildings.

 BLOCK.
 A term applied in America to a square mass of houses included between four streets.
 It is a very useful one.
 [Bartlett]